developer-zebra/developer-zebra-site/src/ekd/1-2/guide/usage/index.md

 ### Button Position

-**Double-click a button to select it and adjust its properties**.
-The currently selected key is indicated by a red border, and input fields for its Button Properties are enabled.
-Changes to properties appear immediately on the selected button.
+**Double-click a button to select it and adjust its properties.
+Use the Control key to select multiple keys simultaneously (see [Multi-selection Properties](#multiselectionproperties), below)**.
+Selected key(s) are indicated by a red border, and supported input fields for Button Properties are enabled.
+Changes to properties appear immediately on the selected button(s).

 **The Layout Properties** section of the Button Properties panel refers to the left and top offsets and the width and height of the selected button.
 All measurements are in pixels.

 **If the layout was created using drag-and-drop**, at least one key must be selected from the key panel and dropped into the layout before beginning.
 Double-click a key to change its default property settings.

-**If the layout was created using Grid Layout**, double-click on any box in the grid to configure button properties for that box.
+**If the layout was created using Grid Layout**, double-click on box(es) in the grid to configure button properties.

 ### Layout Properties (within Button Properties panel)